tengznaim/iris-classification/README.md

 ### Logistic Regression

-The first solution I tried uses a logistic regression model provided by the sklearn package.
+The first approach I tried uses a logistic regression model provided by the sklearn package.
+Based on the documentation, the model uses a one-vs-all approach for multiclass classification and the cross-entropy loss.
 The result was a model that performed reasonably well on both the training set and the test set with a typical accuracy of >= 90%.

 ### Neural Network

-This is not currently implemented yet but I intend to implement a simple ANN to perform classification on the dataset to compare the performance with the logistic regression model.
+This approach uses the MLPClassifier also provided by the sklearn package.
+The classifier has many tweakable parameters but the current implementation mostly uses the default parameters with some changes to the solver and the number of the hidden units.
+The result is a classifier that performs reasonably well but not as well as the logistic regression implementation.

 ## References